Plug and Play Active Learning for Object Detection: Method

 where $b$ is the predicted box, $\hat{b}$ is the ground-truth box that $b$ is assigned to, $P\bigl(b|\hat{b}\bigr)$ is the classification probability w.r.t. the class of $\hat{b}$, $\mathrm{IoU} \bigl( b, \hat{b} \bigr)$ is the IoU between $b$ and $\hat{b}$, and $0\leq \xi \leq 1$ is a hyper-parameter.
-The detection difficulty defined in Eq.~\ref{eq:difficulty} takes both classification and localisation into account.
-The recorded class-wise difficulties are updated by the averaged object difficulty using an exponential moving average (EMA) during training: where $k$ is the training iteration, $d_i^k$ is the updated difficulty for category $i$, $N^k_i$ is the number of predicted objects of class $i$ in the training batch, $m_i^*$ is the EMA momentum, $m^0$ is the initial momentum for all categories.
-If a training batch does not contain objects in category $i$, we decrease its class-wise momentum by multiplying $m^0$ (Eq.~\ref{eq:momentumUpdate}), which ensures a similar updating pace of difficulties of different classes.
-In Fig.~\ref{fig:coeffcient}, we show how the class-wise difficulties correspond to the class-wise detection APs during the active learning process.
+The detection difficulty defined in Eq.~\ref{eq:difficulty} takes both classification and localisation into account, hence both of them will contribute to the uncertainty sampling.
+Then, the recorded class-wise difficulties are updated by the averaged object difficulty using an exponential moving average (EMA) during training: where $k$ is the training iteration, $d_i^k$ is the updated difficulty for category $i$, $N^k_i$ is the number of predicted objects of class $i$ in the training batch, $q_j$ is the $j$-th object's training difficulty, $m_i^*$ is the EMA momentum, $m^0$ is the initial momentum for all categories.
+As shown in Eq.~\ref{eq:momentumUpdate}, if a training batch does not contain objects in category $i$, we decrease its class-wise momentum by multiplying $m^0$, which ensures a similar updating pace of difficulties of different classes.
+In Fig.~\ref{fig:coeffcient}, we show how the class-wise difficulties correspond to the class-wise detection APs during active learning.

 After training the detector on the labelled dataset, we compute the category-wise difficulty coefficient $W^r=\{w_i\}_{i\in [C]}$ for the $r$-th AL round as: